 Key words: Independence, problem solving, exploring, pretending, remembering, having ideas.

 This is to do with supporting each other and pointing out each other’s success.
 Doing this helps children to make oxytocin and this helps us to work well as a team.
 Ruby Power is also about developing a sense of well-being by making serotonin when you laugh and smile.

 Key words: kindness, supportive, empathy, complimentary, smiling, happy

 This power is about not allowing those ‘Monster Distractions’, such as fidgeting with paper and playing with hair, to get in the way of concentration and learning.

 Key words: focus, concentrating, controlling distractions

-Please see a copy of our Behaviour Policy below which provides greater detail about how the gems and dojo are used to support positive learner behaviours.
+Children can gain or lose gems as part “Gem Award System”.
+Please see a copy of our behaviour policy and guidelines below about how gems and also our reward bands are used to support positive learner behaviour.